HSandz/MACRec/readme.md

         - `interpreter.py`: The *Task Interpreter* agent class.
         - `manager.py`: The *Manager* agent class.
         - `reflector.py`: The *Reflector* agent class.
+        - `retriever.py`: The *Retriever* agent class for candidate item retrieval using precomputed embeddings.
         - `searcher.py`: The *Searcher* agent class.
     - `dataset/`: All dataset preprocessing methods.
     - `evaluation/`: The basic evaluation method, including the ranking metrics and the rating metrics.